Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the pre-contract due diligence required when granting a lease or underlease.
-Focus your revision on:
+For SQE1, you are required to understand the pre-contract due diligence required when granting a lease or underlease, with a focus on the following syllabus points:

 - The purpose and process of pre-contract enquiries and searches in lease transactions